 With visual agnosia, not only can a person not distinguish different faces, they can’t recognize or distinguish objects at all.

-A person with visual agnosia will have perfectly clear vision, but not be able to tell what they are looking at.
+A person with visual agnosia may have perfectly clear vision, but not be able to tell what they are looking at.